microsoft/LightGBM/R-package/README.md

 | cat
 ```

-These tests can also be triggered on any pull request by leaving a review on the "Files changed" tab in a pull request:
+These tests can also be triggered on any pull request by leaving a comment in a pull request:

 > /gha run r-valgrind